EasyChris/obsidian-to-notion/README.md

 ![](https://afox-1256168983.cos.ap-shanghai.myqcloud.com/20220628214145.png)

 ### BRAT
-Search for `BRAT` plugin in the plugin market center Add `EasyChris/obsidian-to-notion` to the list of installed BRAT plugins Go back to the plugin center and enable it
+Enter `BRAT` into the plugin market center to find it.
+Add `EasyChris/obsidian-to-notion` to the list of BRAT plugins that have been installed.
+Return to the plugin center and turn it on.
 ### Manual installation
 ```
 cd YOUR_OBSIDIAN_FOLDER/.obsidian/plugins/